Bannatyne Manuscript: Ballettis Mirry, And Uther Solatius Consaittis, Set Furth Be Divers Ancient Poyettis

 The third section of the manuscript is dedicated to comic entertainment with a heavy bias toward satire.

 It includes a largely-complete text of Sir David Lyndsay's Satyre Of The Thrie Estaitis.

 Scott's work is represented by "The Slicht Remeid Of Luve", "Ane Ballat Maid To The Derisioun And Scorne Of Wantoun Wemen", "The Justing And Debait Up At The Drum" and "Of May".

 William Dunbar's poetry dominates the section.
 Among the works of his to be included are "Best To Be Blyth", The Dregy Of Dunbar, Lament for the Makaris, "The Dance Of The Seven Deadly Sins", "My Panefull Purs So Priclis Me", "The Wowing Of The King Quhen He Was In Dunfermeling", The Fenyeit Freir of Tungland, "The Birth Of Antichrist", The Twa Cummeris, The Flyting of Dumbar and Kennedie and "The Testament Of Master Andro Kennedy".

 "The Thrid Pairt" also contains The Wife of Auchtermuchty, "Kynd Kittock", How The First Helandman of God Was Maid, "Christis Kirk On The Green" and Quhy Sowld Nocht Allane Honorit Be.

 Three poems in this section address specific women: Margaret Fleming, Grisel 'Crissell' Sandilands, and Jonet Reid, all of which are attributed to Robert Sempill.

 Ballatis Of Luve Devydit in Four Pairtis

-Bannatyne divided this section, on the theme of love, into four subsections:
+Bannatyne divided this section into four subsections: